 Matt founded SkillSetz in 2018 after spending more than fifteen years as a management consultant and B2B eCommerce technology leader serving Fortune 500 clients across a broad range of industries.
-Matt’s completely unplanned career path gives him a cross-dimensional understanding of the $1T B2B Professional Services market given his time spent selling and delivering enterprise procurement advisory services
+Matt’s completely unplanned career path gives him a cross-dimensional understanding of the $1T B2B Professional Services market.
+He has spent nearly 20 years selling and delivering enterprise procurement advisory services,

 What is SkillSetz all about?